Fibreglass Roofing Cost

 There are certain building regulations that apply to a fibreglass roof.
 Take a look at the list of building regulations that need to be adhered to below:

 It is important to ensure that the fibreglass roof installation adheres to all building regulations.
-A professional fibreglass roof installer should be aware of all of the building regulations and should build the roof to code with these regulations.
+A professional fibreglass roof installer should be aware of all building regulations and build the roof to code with these regulations.

 Cost of Removing a Fibreglass Roof

-Before you can install a new roof, you must remove the old roof first.
+Before installing a new roof, you must remove the old one first.
 Removing a fibreglass roof is a very time-consuming job.
-However, it can be sped up with the use of a circular saw to cut up the materials.
-When removing a fibreglass roof, it’s essential that you wear an adequate dust mask to prevent yourself from breathing in any of the fine dust that is generated in the process.
+However, it can be sped up using a circular saw to cut up the materials.
+When removing a fibreglass roof, you must wear an adequate dust mask to prevent yourself from breathing in any of the fine dust generated in the process.

-On average, you can expect to pay around £1000 - £4000 to remove a fibreglass roof.
+On average, you can expect to pay around £1,000 to £4,000 to remove a fibreglass roof.
 The price can depend on several things, such as the size of the roof and the location of your property.

 The larger the roof, the more it will cost to remove.
 Also, those based in and around the London area can expect to pay more for the labour costs of the job than those based in other areas of the UK.